Mountain Pine Beetle, Dendroctonus

-After years of negligible occurrence, larch casebearer-caused defoliation of western larch slowly increased in the late 1990's to 15,836 acres reported in 1999.
-Ideal timing for a larch casebearer survey in the Pacific Northwest is in June, however, most of the surveys in larch type occurs in late July through early September.
-Approximately 4,500 acres were mapped in 2001 compared to 7,000 acres mapped in 2000.
-The vast majority of the observed damage in 2001 was mapped within the Wallow-Whitman (1,244 acres) and Warm Springs Indian Reservation (3,055 acres) Reporting Areas.
-In contrast, Mt.
-Hood (5,524 acres) and Colville (833 acres) Reporting Areas had the highest levels of reported activity in 2000.
+After years of negligible damage, larch casebearer-caused defoliation of western larch slowly increased in the late 1990's to 15,836 acres reported in 1999.
+Ideal timing for larch casebearer surveys in the Pacific Northwest is in June, however, most of the surveys in larch type occurs in late July through early September.
+Approximately 7,000 acres were mapped in 2000.
+The majority of the observed defoliation was mapped within the Mt.
+Hood (5,524 acres) and Colville (833 acres) Reporting Areas.

 Annosus Root Disease, Heterobasidion